 Laboratory staff

-Four Key Elements established in a medical malpractice claim related to a birth injury:
+The following are the Four Key Elements that must be established in a medical malpractice claim related to a birth injury:

-Duty of care: The plaintiff (pregnant mother) must establish that they had an existing relationship with the physician or other healthcare provider.
-Once this has been established, the doctor has a duty to provide reasonable care to a mother and her child during childbirth.
+Duty of care: The plaintiff (the mother and her representatives) must establish that they had an existing relationship with the physician or other healthcare provider.
+Once established, the doctor has a duty to provide reasonable care to a mother and her child during childbirth.

-Breach of duty of care: The physician failed to provide an expected standard of care that another medical professional would have provided under the same or similar circumstances.
-This is what is known commonly as “medical negligence” or “medical malpractice”.
+Breach of duty of care: The plaintiff must prove that the physician failed to provide an expected standard of care that another medical professional would have provided under the same or similar circumstances.
+This is what is commonly known as "medical negligence" or "medical malpractice."

-Causation: The doctor's breach of duty (negligence/malpractice) was a cause or contributing cause of the birth injury.
+Causation: The doctor's breach of duty (negligence/malpractice) must be proven to be a cause or contributing factor to the birth injury.

-Damages: The doctor's negligence caused the child to suffer compensable damages (i.e., lost income, the cost of medical care, disability, mental anguish and pain and suffering).
+Damages: The plaintiff must prove that the doctor's negligence caused the child to suffer compensable damages (i.e., lost income, the cost of medical care, disability, mental anguish, and pain and suffering).

 Establishing these legal elements requires testimony from expert witnesses.
 Medical professionals with extensive experience in the relevant field and knowledge of accepted practices within that specialty can offer invaluable insight as expert witnesses and play a critical role in determining whether negligence occurred.
 A qualified birth injury law firm like Miller Weisbrod Olesky work with highly regarded experts across the United States.

-Our dedicated birth injury lawyers can find out who is at fault for your child's injuries and hold them accountable for their actions.
+Our specialized birth injury lawyers in Houston can find out who is at fault for your child's injuries and hold them accountable for their actions.
 Your attorney will begin investigating the facts of your case as soon as possible and gather all relevant evidence to support your claim.

 Compiling evidence that demonstrates the harm your child has endured due to a medical provider's negligent care is essential to substantiating the cause of your child's birth injury and building the strongest case possible.
 If you're considering filing a birth injury claim, the types of evidence you may need will ultimately depend on the specifics of your case.